ambiguousname/jackbox-custom-content/Readme.md

 You can delete any content you make with Edit->Delete Content.

-## HELP, EVERYTHING IS BROKEN AND/OR I REMOVED ALL NON-CUSTOM CONTENT AND CAN'T GET IT BACK
+## HELP, EVERYTHING IS BROKEN AND/OR I REMOVED ALL NON-MODS AND CAN'T GET IT BACK

 If you're using Steam, go to the Jackbox Party Pack 7 in your Steam Library.
 Right click on the game's icon or name, click "Properties".
 In the popup window, click on "Local Files".
 Then click "Verify integrity of game files..."
 That should fix everything.

 ### Important note if you've clicked "verify integrity of game files..."

 That means all your custom prompts have been removed from the game.
-To get your custom prompts back, you'll have to follow a couple of steps.
+To get your mods back, you'll have to run CustomBox and start the merge process again.
-1. Use the "Import/Reimport" option available in the menu
-2. Select "custom_content.json" from the file browser.
-3. Import.

 ## EVERYTHING'S STILL BROKEN

 Uninstall and reinstall the Jackbox Party Pack 7